d9pouces/RubyMarshal/README.md

     writes(-256)
 ```

-You can map Ruby types to Python ones:
+You can map custom Ruby types to Python ones:

 ```python3
     from rubymarshal.reader import loads